ericlaycock/NASAhackathon/README.md

 However:
 - You must avoid the routine solar flares (INFLUENCED BY SOLAR DATA) while attempting to collect the space debris
 - If you get too close to the sun you will enter the danger zone and lose health points
-- You must avoid the random coronal mass ejections (INFLUENCED BY SOLAR DATA) by hiding in your safe zone
+- You must avoid the random coronal mass ejections (INFLUENCED BY SOLAR DATA) by hiding in the safe area

 **<ins>Controls:<ins>**
 - Direction keys = navigate your astronaut up, down, left, and right